- Information for Military Personnel and Their Spouses/Domestic Partners

 Applicants must submit a completed application and documentation demonstrating completion of the required number of hours of both post-professional education and supervised on-the-job training.

-Effective October 22, 2008, an advanced practice application not completed within six months of receipt or notification of deficiency, whichever is later, shall be deemed abandoned and an application submitted subsequent to the abandonment of a previous application shall be treated as a new application.
+Advanced practice applications not completed within six months of receipt or notification of deficiency, whichever is later, shall be deemed abandoned and an application submitted subsequent to the abandonment of a previous application shall be treated as a new application.

 To become an Approved Provider, click on Application to Provide Advanced Practice Post-Professional Education.